Slow motion for one-dimensional nonlinear damped hyperbolic Allen-Cahn systems: Introduction

 The dynamical approach and the energy one can be adapted and extended to the hyperbolic variation \eqref{scalar}.
 In \cite{FLM}, by using the dynamical approach, the authors show the existence of an ``approximately invariant'' $N$-dimensional manifold $\mathcal{M}_{{}_0}$ for the hyperbolic Allen--Cahn equation: if the initial datum is in a tubular neighborhood of $\mathcal{M}_{{}_0}$, the solution remains in such neighborhood for an exponentially long time.
 Moreover, for an exponentially long time, the solution is a function with $N$ transitions between $-1$ and $+1$ (the minima of $F$) and the transition points move with exponentially small velocity.
 On the other hand, in \cite{Folino}, by using the energy approach, it is proved that if the initial datum $u_0$ has a \emph{transition layer structure} and the $L^2$--norm of the initial velocity $u_1$ is bounded by $C\varepsilon^{\frac{k+1}2}$, then in a time scale of order $\varepsilon^{-k}$ nothing happens, and the solution maintains the same number of transitions of its initial datum.

 The phenomenon of metastability is present in a very large class of different evolution PDEs.
 It is impossible to quote all the contributes, here we recall that using a similar approach to \cite{Carr-Pego,Fusco-Hale}, slow motion results have been proved for the Cahn--Hilliard equation in \cite{AlikBateFusc91,Bates-Xun1,Bates-Xun2}.
-The energy approach for the Cahn--Hilliard equation is performed in \cite{Bron-Hilh}.
-We also recall the study of metastability for scalar conservation laws \cite{FLMS17,KreiKrei86,LafoOMal95,Mascia-Strani,ReynWard95}, convection-reaction-diffusion equation \cite{Strani2}, general gradient systems \cite{Otto-Rez}, high-order systems \cite{Kal-VdV-Wan}.
+The energy approach is performed in \cite{Bron-Hilh} for the classical Cahn--Hilliard equation and in \cite{FLM19} for its hyperbolic variation.
+We also recall the study of metastability for scalar conservation laws \cite{FLMS17,KreiKrei86,LafoOMal95,Mascia-Strani,ReynWard95,Strani3}, convection-reaction-diffusion equation \cite{Strani2}, general gradient systems \cite{Otto-Rez}, high-order systems \cite{Kal-VdV-Wan}.

 The aforementioned bibliography is confined to one-dimensional scalar models; the papers \cite{Be-Or-Sm,Be-Sm,Strani} deal with the extension to the case of systems of the results valid for the scalar reaction-diffusion equations.
 In particular, in \cite{Be-Or-Sm} a system of reaction-diffusion equations is considered in the whole real line, with the reaction term $\bm{f}=-\nabla F$ and $F$ satisfying \eqref{F1}-\eqref{F2}; in \cite{Be-Sm} is considered the degenerate case, that is when $F$ satisfies \eqref{F1}, but not the condition \eqref{F2}.
 Strani \cite{Strani} studied systems of the form \eqref{readiff} in a bounded interval, where $\bm f=-\nabla F$ and $F$ satisfying \eqref{F1}-\eqref{F2} with two distinct minima.
 On the other hand, Grant \cite{Grant} extended to Cahn--Morral systems the slow motion results of the Cahn--Hilliard equation, by improving the energy approach of Bronsard and Kohn \cite{Bron-Kohn}.
 The improvement from superpolynomial to exponential speed is made possible by incorporating some ideas of Alikakos and McKinney \cite{AlikMcKi} and some techniques of Sternberg \cite{Sternberg}.
 In this paper we use these ideas to improve and extend to the system \eqref{hyp-al-ca-sys} the results of \cite{Folino}.
 The key point to apply the energy approach of Bronsard and Kohn in the system \eqref{hyp-al-ca-sys} is the presence of the modified energy functional